LoganWalls/grimoire-ls/README.md

 ## Emacs
 (Coming soon)

+# Upgrading to the latest version
+In your cloned repository:
+1. `git pull`
+2. `uv pip install --upgrade .`

 # Usage
 The simplest grimoire is a single python file called `init.py`.
 You can indicate where your `init.py` is saved in the following ways (in order